Updated - 29 Jul 2019

 A thinner cousin of the snack above, stroopwafels are two freshly grilled thin waffles with a sinful caramel spread in the middle.

-Stroopwafels are not halal certified so again, do consume at your own discretion.
+Stroopwafels stalls are usually not halal-certified so again, do consume at your own discretion.

 Where to find it